-This will be fixed when the level of subsidy is finally confirmed but is subject to a per unit subsidy ceiling of $\leq$ 120,000.
-This maximum subsidy can be exceeded, up to a maximum of 20% i.e. up to 120% of the ceiling, where a calculated viability gap exceeds $\leq$ 120,000 in the four regional cities.
+This will be fixed when the level of subsidy is finally confirmed but is subject to a per unit subsidy ceiling of €120,000 (inclusive of VAT).
+This maximum subsidy in in the four regional cities is €144,000 (inclusive of VAT).
 These are Cork, Limerick, Galway and Waterford.